 The wellbeing of our people is our priority.
 We are following Public Health England’s advice and taking all necessary steps to minimise the risks to our colleagues, their families and the wider public.
 Our systems are designed to be operated remotely and most of our staff are working from home.

-From 1 June we are allowing access to our London Office for a very limited number of staff.
+We are allowing access to our offices for a limited number of staff.

-We’ve identified individuals who need to return to the office environment, conducted a robust risk assessment and adjusted our offices to facilitate the safe return of this small number of people.
+We’ve identified individuals who need to return to the office environment, and conducted robust risk assessments for both our London office and our Newcastle office.
+We’ve made adjustments to both offices to facilitate the safe return of this small number of people.